henley-regatta/adventofcode2020/README.md

   * `day5part2.py` - Strictly speaking this isn't a solution, in that it doesn't spit out an answer.
 What it does do is spit out the seat IDs adjacent to the answer though...
   * `day6part1.py` - It gets the right answer but even I think there's got to be a better way to solve this one...
   * `day6part2.py` - OK this is _marginally_ cleverer than part one but not by much
+  * `day7part1.py` - I know this is "invert the binary tree" but I'm too stupid to do that directly.
+Consequently this was more hassle than fun.
+Works though.

 ## grr peer pressure